Skip to main content

 PRESENTATION

-The translation of an ancient literary text is a complex problem, which requires us to disentangle the source and target languages, rules and exceptions, form and content, until we identify the most suitable one from the shortlist of admissible solutions.
+The translation of an ancient literary text is a complex problem, which requires one to disentangle the source and target languages, rules and exceptions, form and content, until the most suitable solution is identified from the shortlist of admissible solutions.
 The workshop and dialectical approach of the Reader will enable participants to face this challenge with awareness.

 FORMATIONAL OBJECTIVES AND LEARNING OUTCOMES